goharbor/community/proposals/new/Non-Blocking-GC.md

 work at the time of GC execute.

 ## Non Goal

+1. As in v1.10.0 & v2.0.0, Harbor doesn't clean table blob, the proposal doesn't cover the blob data clean part.

+2. For the existing untagged manifest in Harbor(pre v2.0.0), the proposal doesn't handle them.
+In future, we can introduce an new API to capture the untagged manifests and their blobs from storage, and let the registryCtl to delete them.

+3. The proposal doesn't cover orphan blobs management.
+But, in future, we can consider showing them in UI? and enable orphan blobs deletion?

-This proposal is assuming that the data in the Harbor Database is accurate, and any data asymmetry is out of scope:
+4. This proposal is assuming that the data in the Harbor Database is accurate, and any data asymmetry as following is out of scope.

 * It has artifact in Harbor DB but no corresponding manifest in registry storage.
 * It has manifest in registry storage but no corresponding artifact in Harbor DB.

+## Personas and User Stories
+This section lists the user stories for the different personas interacting with GC.

+* Personas

+Garbage Collection is a System Administrator only operation in Harbor.

+* User Stories

+1. As a System Administrator, I can trigger a GC and view the GC status in history page and view GC logs.
+2. As a System Administrator, I can trigger a replication job when Harbor is in GC.
+3. As a Project Administrator/Developer/Master Role, I can push a artifact/pull a artifact/delete a artifact/trigger Tag Retention when Harbor is in GC.
+4. As a Project Guest, I can pull artifacts when Harbor is in GC.

 ### OCI Database